A free, local-first alternative to W3Techs

 History

 W3Techs (the brand of Q-Success, an Austrian firm) launched in 2009 and has been publishing consistent monthly technology-usage snapshots ever since.
 Its long historical time series (now well over a decade of data per category) is its main differentiator.
-The dataset is cited in blog posts, trend reports and analyst decks across the industry.
+The dataset is cited in blog posts, trend reports and analyst decks across the industry, and the methodology page on the W3Techs site is one of the more transparent in the technographics category — they document the crawl sample, the detection rules, the smoothing approach and the categories with a clarity that competitors rarely match.

 Who uses it and for what